astenmark/sublime-mzn/README.md

 * Windows:
     `%APPDATA%/Sublime Text 3/Packages/`

+Alternatively, navigate to the "Packages" directory and clone the git repository.

 ## About MiniZinc

 MiniZinc is a medium-level constraint modelling language.
 It is high-level enough to express most constraint problems easily, but low-level enough that it can be mapped onto existing solvers easily and consistently.
 It is a subset of the higher-level language Zinc.

 MiniZinc is available from http://www.minizinc.org/